 As I am driving Ms. Hattie to church that first time, she tells me why she decided to call.
 “I was praying about it,” she begins.
 “And I said, ‘Lord, that boy really is not prejudiced, and he really wants me to go to church with him.’
 So I picked up the phone this morning and called.”

-Even though I was a pastor, it took many months of persistent kindness to break down a wall and prove to Ms. Hattie that I genuinely care about her as a person and want her to help me confront racism in my church.
+Even though I was a pastor, it took many months of persistent kindness to break down a wall and prove to Ms. Hattie that I genuinely cared about her as a person and wanted her to help me confront racism in my church.
 All of this points to the discrimination she had faced in her lifetime, and doubtlessly including some perpetrated by my church members.
 I know that decades previously she served as a nanny to some of the families in my church.
 Consider of the book/movie “The Help” and you will get the picture of what her experiences would have been like.
-It has taken two years

 “When we get to church, I want you to sit with my family,” I tell Ms. Hattie.
 I hate to admit it, but I am a little concerned how her presence will be received, and I want to try to shield her from any mistreatment.
 Sure, she has attended the women’s class on Thursday mornings, but the main service on Sunday is a horse of a different color.
 One need not attend many southern churches to discover that the Sunday morning service is sacrosanct.

 As we walk in together and I escort Ms. Hattie down the center aisle, jaws of my church members are dropping.
 The whites of all their eyes and their uvulas are in full view, and some people are giving themselves whiplash.
 I do not know which of us is more nervous.
 I have not felt this many butterflies since I was in a locker room before a big game back in high school.